twa-dev/webpack-boilerplate/Readme.md

 ### Static analyze

+- `yarn test:eslint` and `yarn test:stylelint` runs linters;
-`yarn test:static` runs linters and type check.
+- `yarn tsc` runs type check;
+- `yarn prettier` runs prettier (it will check your formatting but won't change anything)

 If you work in a team it's important to keep a consistent code style.
-Include this command in your CI process to prevent code base inconsistency.
+Include these commands in your CI process to prevent code base inconsistency.

 ## Technologies